SocialHackersClass10/databases/Week1/homework/ex01-create-insert-sql/README.md

-## Prerequisites: MySQL server connection parameters definition file
+## Prerequisites: MySQL server connection params definition file

-The app requires the connection parameters for MySQL Community Server to be specified in the file:
+The application requires the connection parameters for MySQL Community Server to be specified in the file:
 ```
     ./resources/mysql-params.json.
 ```